|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 780 Ti should be a lot faster than the Radeon RX 580 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 780 Ti should in theory be quite a bit superior to the Radeon RX 580 in general. (explain)

-Texel RateThe GeForce GTX 780 Ti should be a small bit (more or less 16%) more effective at AF than the Radeon RX 580. (explain)
+Texel RateThe GeForce GTX 780 Ti should be a bit (approximately 16%) more effective at AF than the Radeon RX 580. (explain)

-Pixel RateThe GeForce GTX 780 Ti will be a small bit (more or less 4%) better at FSAA than the Radeon RX 580, and also should be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 780 Ti will be a bit (approximately 4%) more effective at AA than the Radeon RX 580, and capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison